MoquanAg/ripple-rpi/API_README.md

 1. Make HTTP requests to the appropriate endpoints
 2. Use HTTP Basic Authentication with your credentials
-3. For sensor monitoring, poll the `/api/v1/sensors` endpoint at appropriate intervals
+3. For system monitoring, poll the `/api/v1/status` endpoint
-4. For control, use the `/api/v1/relay` and `/api/v1/targets/{sensor_type}` endpoints
+4. For control, use the `/api/v1/action` endpoint
+5. For configuration, use the server or user instruction set endpoints